Program Overview

 Undergraduate Credit Allowed

-Undergraduates with senior standing may take up to six credits of graduate coursework.
+Undergraduates with senior standing and a grade point average of at least 3.0 may ask for program and/or associate dean permission to take graduate courses at the 50000 level.
 Any graduate coursework pursued beyond six hours requires that students apply for the MAIS program.
+Up to six credits of coursework may apply toward both the undergraduate and the graduate degree.

 Required MAIS Coursework